Oppus/STM32/README.md

-# STM32
+# STM32 and etc

-Code for learning
+Code for learning.